 It is interesting to note that women, in general, have stronger senses of smell than men, and therefore may be more suited to this job.
 Women under the age of 35 seem to have stronger senses of smell than their older counterparts, indicating that sense of smell may decline over time.
 These scientific facts are not a reason to sue for discrimination; all are welcome to apply and applicants are hired based upon ability proven during the interview process.

 If you think chocolate tasting is your dream job, be forewarned and heed the plight of Angus Kennedy.
 The Telegraph reports Kennedy landed his dream job of "Britain's Chief Chocolate Taster" in 2010.
 He tasted, tested, and enjoyed about two pounds of various confections every day, and wrote about his reactions in a professional publication.
 After gaining almost 30 pounds and being warned by his doctors that he was going to have a heart attack if he continued, he stepped down.
 The Telegraph did not report about Kennedy's teeth.

 Chocolate Consultants are usually entrepreneurs.
 Lindt Chocolates wants people to "earn extra income" as Lindt Chocolate R.S.V.P.
 Advisors.
 Similar to Tupperware's original business model, Advisors host parties in an attempt to make sales.
 A Business Starter Kit is "just" $124.
 Melissa Cardenas is a real-life Lindt Chocolate Consultant.
-And there are also Chocolate Consultants selling Dove Chocolates.

 And here is a great example of entrepreneurial spirit: Jennifer Earle promotes herself as a Chocolate Guide, proving that if you love chocolate, you may be able to make money with chocolate.